Date: 7 February 2023

 Tore Ellingsen, Ragnar Söderberg Professor of Economics

-The talk will be chaired by the director of the Institute for Futures Studies, Gustaf Arrhenius.
+The talk will be chaired by the director of the Institute for Futures Studies and Professor of Practical Philosophy, Gustaf Arrhenius.

 Venue: SN7, Stora Nygatan 7 i Gamla stan, Stockholm